olufemithompson/multibeanconfig/README.md

 }
 ```
 ## Summary
-In summary, we’ve demonstrated how to leverage the `@MultipleBean` annotation from MultiBeanConfig to create and manage multiple, individually configured instances of the same class within your Spring application.
+In summary, we’ve demonstrated how to leverage the `@MultiBean` annotation from MultiBeanConfig to create and manage multiple, individually configured instances of the same class within your Spring application.
 The library provides several ways to inject configuration values into these beans:

 - **Constructor Injection**: This method ensures that the configuration is provided when the bean is created.